 - If you have several partners, you shouldn’t have sex during menstruation since, during this phase, it’s easier to spread an infection through the blood.

 3. If you have a urinary tract infection

 Women with urinary infections will hardly be able to have sex and, if they do, it won’t be satisfactory because they’ll experience discomfort.

 In this sense, you must remember that, since the vagina is so close to the urethra (both are divided by just one muscle), during the sexual act itself, there may be trauma to the urethra and this causes pain.
 Mainly when you exert a lot of force or have rough sex.

 Therefore, you should keep in mind that both force and roughness are factors that can cause lacerations in the structure of the urethra and make any discomfort much more intense.

 For all the above, it isn’t advisable to have sex during the treatment of urinary tract infections (which lasts three days at most).
 You must be patient and resume your sexual activity when your health has already been restored.

 4. Sex with a low immunity

-Any person with a suppressed immune system, or who has a low immunity, is at a higher risk of contracting infections with any kind of sexual contact and sexually transmitted disease.
+Any person with a suppressed immune system, or who has a low immunity, is at a higher risk of contracting infections with any kind of sexual contact, and specially sexually transmitted diseases.

 The primary reasons for low immunity are: